-Decision Tree is the hierarchical tree structured algorithm that is used for derived a meaningful output from a variety of inputs.
+Decision Tree is the hierarchical tree-structured algorithm that is used for derived a meaningful output from a variety of inputs.
 The output fetched from this kind of hierarchical arrangement is considered a valuable contribution for producing analytical results for essential business decision-making.
 Hence the name Decision Tree is given to this algorithm.
-Business professional seek the assistance from decision tree when the data under evaluation is huge in volume and it is impossible to go through the bulky fractions of data manually.
+Business professionals seek assistance from the decision tree when the data under evaluation is huge in volume and it is impossible to go through the bulky fractions of data manually.

 What is Decision Tree?

 Now let us take a deep dive into what category Decision tree falls in and what exactly we mean by the term decision tree.
 As we discussed previously, the Decision tree falls under the category of Supervised learning.
 Supervised learning is a part of machine learning in which a model is trained on the data with output features in place in the dataset.
 In layman terms, we mean that we already know what the output is, and on the basis of that we look at the input features and try to come up with training a model to get to the output variable or feature.

 Now coming to what Decision Trees are.
 A decision tree is an algorithm that makes a tree-like structure or a flowchart like structure wherein at every level or what we term as the node is basically a test working on a feature.
 This test basically acts on a feature on the basis of the criterion described later in the article.
 Also, one thing to keep in mind is that in the starting node entire dataset falls into one category and subsequently in each layer, the split of the data will happen.

 In the below diagram we would look at how to read a decision tree for the table mentioned with data.